carsonbillings/recon/index.md

     text: Learn more about my $10,000 honor guarantee
 contact:
   headline: Contact us
   text: Have a question or want to schedule an inspection?
-Send us a note!
+Send us a note! <br />For a free quote, please include the address and square footage of the building, plus any additional structures.
 trainings:
   - img: /assets/roofinspector.png
     text: Something here about roof inspections